SERG-Delft/ai4fintech/index.md

 ---
-layout: index
+layout: default
 title: AI for Fintech Research
 ---

 # AI for Fintech Research

-AI for Fintech Research (AFR) is a collaboration between [ING] and [Delft University of Technology][tudelft].
+AI for Fintech Research (AFR) is a five year collaboration between [ING] and [Delft University of Technology][tudelft].
 The mission of AFR is to perform world-class research at the intersection of Artificial Intelligence, Data Analytics, and Software Analytics in the context of FinTech.
 AFR was launched in 2020.

 With 36 million customers, activities in 42 countries, and a total of 50,000 employees of which 15,000 work in IT, software and data technology is at the heart of ING’s business and operations.
 In this context, AFR seeks to develop new AI-driven theories, methods, and tools in large scale data and software analytics.